 With regular practice and consistent efforts, this section is the easiest to solve and the most scoring bit.

-4- Is it possible to prepare for the computation of the whole numbers section in one month?
+4- Is it possible to prepare for the computation of whole numbers section in one month?

 Yes, this section comprises basic math that we all have studied till class 10th.
-With the correct preparation strategy, it’s possible to prepare in one month for topics like computation of whole numbers quiz.
+With the correct preparation strategy, it’s possible to prepare in one month for topics like the computation of whole numbers.

 5- What is the weightage of marks given to problems on the computation of whole numbers?

-The weightage of marks given to problems on the computation of whole numbers is around 5-10 marks.
+The weightage of marks given to the computation of whole number questions is around 5-10 marks.